Haivision/srt-rfc/draft-sharabayko-mops-srt.md

 The demand for live video streaming has been increasing steadily for many years.
 With the emergence of cloud technologies, many video processing pipeline components have transitioned from on-premises appliances to software running on cloud instances.
-While real-time streaming over TCP-based protocols like RTMP is possible at low bitrates and on a small scale, the exponential growth of the streaming market has created a need for more powerful solutions.
+While real-time streaming over TCP-based protocols like RTMP{{RTMP}} is possible at low bitrates and on a small scale, the exponential growth of the streaming market has created a need for more powerful solutions.

-To improve scalability on the delivery side, content delivery networks (CDNs) at one point transitioned to segmentation-based technologies like HLS (HTTP Live Streaming) and DASH (Dynamic Adaptive Streaming over HTTP).
+To improve scalability on the delivery side, content delivery networks (CDNs) at one point transitioned to segmentation-based technologies like HLS (HTTP Live Streaming){{RFC8216}}
+and DASH (Dynamic Adaptive Streaming over HTTP){{ISO23009}}.
 This move increased the end-to-end latency of live streaming to over 30 seconds, which makes it unattractive for many use cases.
 Over time, the industry optimized these delivery methods, bringing the latency down to 3 seconds.